-Written by Parker Pothier
+Written by Tara Murphy

 This time of year, it is common for clients to bring up concerns in therapy related to coping during the holiday season.
 Clients worry about having uncomfortable, awkward, or downright hurtful interactions with family.
 They feel obligated to attend large workplace functions but struggle deeply with social anxiety.
 Some clients are missing someone, and others have hard memories associated with holidays.
 For those experiencing family estrangement, holidays can feel particularly lonely.
 Many folks face financial stress and food insecurity this time of year as well.